sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 - Parameters : It can take String

 ### @Attachment :

 - Scope Of Use : Methods
 - Parameters : Attachment Name, Attachment type, attached file extension.
 All are string
 - Example :

 ### @Description :

+- Scope Of Use : Methods
+- Parameters : Description string & boolean if we want to extract description from method's JavaDoc
+- Example :

 ### @Epic :
 ### @Epics :
 ### @Feature :